 Address：P.B No 165 , The Fort, Jodhpur, Rajasthan 342001, India

 7. Keoladeo National Park (Rajasthan)

-For nature lovers and wildlife enthusiasts looking for a great place for sightseeing, the Keoladeo National Park is the best place for you.
-Also popularly known as the Keoladeo Ghana National Park, this bird sanctuary is located in Bharatpur, Rajasthan, India; and home to thousands and thousands of bird species, especially in the cold season.
+For nature lovers and wildlife enthusiasts looking for somewhere to visit in the country, Keoladeo National Park is the perfect spot.
+Also popularly known as Keoladeo Ghana National Park, this bird sanctuary is located in Bharatpur, Rajasthan, India; and home to thousands and thousands of bird species, especially in the cold season.
 The Keoladeo National Park is also declared as a World Heritage Site.
-Tourists with nature and wildlife passion will never miss this sightseeing spot.
-If you are among those people, this national park is for you!
+For anyone wanting a glimpse into the diverse nature and species found in India, this national park is unmissable.

 Name：Keoladeo National Park

 8. Agra Fort (Uttar Pradesh)

 Located in the North Indian city of Agra is the historical fort, Agra Fort.
 Often described as the walled city, Agra Fort is also a UNESCO World Heritage Site with a rich history and culture.
 This fort is historically known as being the residence of the Mughal Dynasty emperors up until 1638.
 In 2004, the Agra Fort was awarded the Aga Khan Award for Architecture for its magnificent and unique design. travelers with a passion for astounding monuments must not miss the splendor of the Agra Fort when making the journey to India.